-From the first pages on, you know this book is going to be something extraordinary: it grips you, and both the world and the characters are utterly convincing, from the moment they are put to the page.
+From the first pages on, you know this book is going to be something extraordinary: it grips you, and both the world and the characters are convincing, from the moment they are put to the page.
 It is fantasy, but it is very much its own thing, and escapes Tolkien’s heritage seemingly effortlessly.

-It is original and poetic, emotional and thrilling – and yet it doesn’t feature any high fantasy action, magic fireballs, enchanted swords or shrieking dragons.
+Original and poetic, emotional and thrilling – and yet it doesn’t feature any high fantasy action, magic fireballs, enchanted swords or shrieking dragons.
 Still, the magic is of the best I’ve come across, and even without a lot of violence the book is a page turner.

-So, Daniel Abraham clearly is a master.
 Although this is ‘but’ a debut, it feels like a very balanced and mature book of someone who has been writing lengthy stories forever.
 There is no filler here, there is no side plot put in for cheap entertaining effect, no clichéd character for the reader to hang on to.
 Abraham shows wisdom about the human condition throughout the book, and chooses beautiful images and phrases more than occasionally.
 This book isn’t a lucky shot or a one-off thing.
 It breathes finesse.

 I’m surprised this doesn’t get mentioned more often in lists or recommendations.
 I could go on and on about it, but the prologue of the book will do its own bidding.
 Get it.
 Read it.
 Spread the word.

 Nowadays, it is only available in Shadow and Betrayal, a single volume combining the first two books of the Long Price.